SLUGIS/FDOP/README.md

 ---
 **1. Fire Occurrence graphs**

-- One including All FDRAs: Coastal, Inland, and Ob.
-Coasc.
+- One including All FDRAs: Coastal, Inland, and other
+- One each for specific FDRA's
     - ‘Fires’>’Summary’>’Working Set’>Select the ‘CAL FIRE’ Tab>Region ‘3RSS’> Unit ‘SLU San Luis Obispo’>Sub Unit ‘COASTAL Coastal’> ‘Ok’
 - Annual Filter should be set for the entire calendar year for these graphs.
 - Screen Shot the graph and insert into FDOP